Battle of Himera (480 BC): Prelude

-The city of Himera had once requested Phalaris, tyrant of Akragas (570–554 BC), to rule Himera.
+The city of Himera had once requested Phalaris, tyrant of Akragas (570–554 BC), to rule over it.
 Theron emulated Phalaris when he deposed Terillus and added Himera to his domain in 483 BC.
 Terillus had come to power in Himera after expelling the ruling oligarchs (who had taken refuge in Akragas), and he probably lacked popular support, which may have been exploited by Theron.
-Terillus requested Hamilcar, Suffet of Carthage, and Xenia (guest friend) of Terillus, for aid.
+Terillus asked Hamilcar, Suffet of Carthage and his xenia (guest friend), for aid.
 Anaxilas also lobbied on his behalf, and sent his own children as hostages to Carthage as a token of loyalty.
 After a 3-year delay, Hamilcar led a Carthaginian expedition to Sicily in 480 BC, which coincided with the expedition of Xerxes against mainland Greece.

-Gelo refuses Greece aid
+Gelon refuses aid from Greece

-The mainland Greeks had sent an embassy to Gelon requesting aid against Xerxes.
-Gelon at first complained that the Greeks spurned his request of aid against the Carthaginians in the past, but he offered to send 24,000 foot, 4000 horse and 200 warships in addition to fully provisioning the combined Greek force in Greece if he was made the supreme commander.
-The Spartans objected to this, and Gelon then asked to be the commander of either the land or naval forces in exchange for his help.
+The Greeks from the homeland had sent an embassy to Gelon requesting aid against Xerxes.
+Gelon at first complained that the Greeks spurned his request of aid against the Carthaginians in the past, but he offered to send 24,000 infantrymen, 4000 cavalrymen and 200 warships, in addition to fully provisioning the combined Greek force, if he was made the supreme commander.
+The Spartans objected to this, and Gelon then asked to be the commander of either the land or naval forces in exchange for his aid.
 The Athenian envoy then objected, and the Greeks were sent packing empty handed.
-Gelon also hedged his bets, he sent 3 ships under Cadmus of Kos to Delphi, with instructions to offer his submission to Xerxes in case of a Persian victory.
+Gelon also hedged his bets by sending three ships under Cadmus of Cos to Delphi, with instructions to offer his submission to Xerxes in case of a Persian victory.

 Carthaginian expedition

-Hamilcar is said to have assembled an army numbering 300,000 soldiers from Iberia, Sardinia, Corsica, Italy, Gaul and Africa, generally mercenaries (like the famed Iberian mercenaries) and under the command of a body of Carthaginian officers, along with war chariots, 200 warships and 3,000 transports for the venture.
-According to the modern historians, the numbers are clearly inflated; the Punic army may not have been significantly larger than that of the Greek coalition.
-The army had no siege engines and the Etruscans and the Elymians, allies in past struggles against Greeks, were not part of it.
+Hamilcar is said to have assembled an army numbering 300,000 soldiers from Iberia, Sardinia, Corsica, Italy, Gaul, and Africa, mostly mercenaries (like the famed Iberian mercenaries), under the command of a body of Carthaginian officers, along with war chariots, 200 warships and 3,000 transports for the venture.
+According to modern historians, the numbers are clearly inflated; the Punic army may not have been significantly larger than that of the Greek coalition.
+The army had no siege engines and the Etruscans and the Elymians, allies in past struggles against the Greek colonies, were not part of it.